 - The App requires that your phone has the correct date and time for recording your health information.
 Your phone's date and time should be set to update automatically.
-You can check this in your phone settings. - When using the App, you should keep your phone well charged and be sure you have access to a blood glucose monitoring system. - The NFC (Near Field Communication) antenna is located on the back side of most Android phones.
-Scan your Sensor by touching the Sensor with the BACK of your phone.
+You can check this in your phone settings. - When using the App, you should keep your phone well charged and be sure you have access to a blood glucose monitoring system. - iPhone: The NFC (Near Field Communication) antenna is on the top edge of the phone.
+Scan your Sensor by touching the Sensor with the TOP of your phone.
 Move your phone around slowly if needed.
-Proximity, orientation and other factors can affect NFC performance.
+Proximity, orientation, and other factors can affect NFC performance.
 For example, a bulky or metallic case can interfere with the NFC signal.
-Keep in mind that the ease of scanning a

-Sensor may vary between phone models.
+Keep in mind that the ease of scanning a Sensor may vary between phone models.